Stalemate Affects Supply to Different Parts of Country

-Wadhwa said the body has sought Prime Minister Narendra Modi’s intervention to the issue and would meet Road Transport and Highways Minister Nitin Gadkari on Monday for some practical solution as electronic-toll system suggested by him was not a practical solution.
+Wadhwa said the body has sought Prime Minister Narendra Modi’s intervention on the issue and would meet Road Transport and Highways Minister Nitin Gadkari on Monday for some practical solution as the electronic toll system suggested by him was not a practical solution.

 Gadkari, however, said, “Government cannot scrap toll as half of about 325 toll booths pertain to private parties which may seek huge claims from the government which can run to Rs 2-3 lakh crore.”

-Earlier, he appealed transporters to call off the strike promising e-tolling system pan-India by December for seamless flow of traffic.
+Earlier, he appealed to transporters to call off the strike promising an e-tolling system pan-India by December for a seamless flow of traffic.

 However, the truckers refused to call off the strike terming it as an impractical solution.

-Meanwhile, supply of goods to various parts of the country continued to be affected.
-Supply of essential goods such as milk, vegetables and medicines has been kept out of the purview of the indefinite strike, called by AIMTC.
+Meanwhile, the supply of goods to various parts of the country continued to be affected.
+Supply of essential goods such as milk, vegetables, and medicines has been kept out of the purview of the indefinite strike, called by AIMTC.

 AIMTC said the cumulative loss to the truckers in four days was estimated at about Rs 6,000 crore while the loss to the government could be more than Rs 40,000 crore.